Probate Q&A Series

 If someone dies without a valid will, they die intestate.
 The court handles estate distribution based on state law.
 Key steps include:

 • Determine jurisdiction.
-File in the clerk of superior court where the decedent resided.
+File in the clerk of superior court where the decedent was domiciled at death, or if not domiciled in North Carolina, in a county with property or assets.

-• Prepare a petition.
+• Apply for administration.
 Use the forms approved by the AOC.
 Cite N.C.
-Gen. Stat. § 28A-2-1 for intestate proceedings.
-List heirs, date of death, and an inventory of assets.
+Gen. Stat. § 28A-2-1 for venue.
+List heirs, date of death, and estate information.

 • Publish notice to creditors.
-North Carolina law requires publication in a local paper to allow claims against the estate.
+North Carolina law requires publication in a qualified newspaper to allow claims against the estate.

 • Appoint a personal representative.
 Under N.C.
-Gen. Stat. § 28A-2-4, the court names a personal representative—often the closest family member.
+Gen. Stat. § 28A-2-4, the court names a personal representative according to statutory priority.

 • Inventory and value assets.
-File an inventory with the clerk’s office, showing real property, bank accounts, and personal items.
+File an inventory with the clerk’s office, showing the decedent’s probate real property, bank accounts, and personal items.

 • Distribute estate.
 Follow the intestacy scheme in Chapter 29 of the N.C.
 General Statutes.
-The court approves the final distribution report and closes the estate.
+The personal representative files a final account and closes the estate.

 Key Takeaways